Skip to content

 Azure DevOps Boards (formerly called Team Foundation Server Work Items)

-When connecting to a Azure DevOps Server via an issue connector, please verify whether the Basic Authentication option is enabled in your IIS or not.
+When connecting to an Azure DevOps Server via an issue connector, please verify whether the Basic Authentication option is enabled in your IIS or not.
 Depending on this option, you may need to use different credentials than you used for your repository connector when connecting to the Azure DevOps to retrieve work items.

 With Basic Authentication enabled: